-How do I file a petition for rehearing?
+How do I file a motion for reconsideration or modification of decision?

 How do I file an application for further appellate review?

-Within twenty days after the decision issues from the Appeals Court, any party to an appeal may file an application for leave to obtain further appellate review of the case by the full Supreme Judicial Court.
+Within 21 days after the date of the Appeals Court's decision, any party to an appeal may file an application for further appellate review of the case by the full Supreme Judicial Court.
 Applications for further appellate review are governed by the provisions of Rule 27.1 of the Massachusetts Rules of Appellate Procedure.
 Click here for more information about further appellate review.

 Where can I get more information about appellate process?